Swine Exhibitors Information

 Don’t forget that those families with multiple siblings who may use that one back-up pig make sure that you put the back-up tag number on all sibling’s forms.
 If using on line entry, state in the comment section of swine market that this is a family back up hog.
 What to do with those back-up hogs and get them processed at the same time?
 Those 10 + of age can enter the carcass class and learn about the meat we produce and eat.

-Market Tags must be in hogs ear by July 22nd including back up tags.
-Spot checks be done after July 23rd.
+840 Tags must be in hogs ear by July 13th including back up tags.
+Spot checks be done after July 13th.

 Self waterers are encouraged for hogs during fairweek.
 They are to be no larger than 10″ in diameter and must be constructed of metal, PVC, or heavy plastic.